-NO ONE wants a flabby or bloated belly and having one can increase your risk of a host of health problems.
+NO ONE wants a flabby or bloated tummy and having one can increase your risk of a whole heap of health problems.

-Excess fat puts pressure on the pancreas and other precious organs, so we have to be careful, to make sure that our waist stays at a safe size.
+Excess fat puts pressure on the pancreas and other precious organs, so we have to be careful and make sure that our waist stays at a safe size.

 Ditch these 9 foods to get rid of tummy fat

 1. Dairy products

 Lactose intolerance can range from mild to severe, but either way, gas is usually a symptom.

 If you are feeling bloated, try limiting the amount of milk, cheese, yoghurt, and ice cream you eat, and see if that helps.

 If it does, you don’t have to ditch dairy altogether.
 Drink lactose-free milk, or take Lactaid pills to help your body digest milk products.